 Depending on the platform, companies may prefer to restrict how it is often used or the type of knowledge being shared.
 Many of the top-tier, enterprise-grade platforms offer tons of opportunities for businesses to use controls.
-The security of the underlying data is the most vital concern, says Jerry Gamblin, a principal security engineer at Kenna Security, more important than the code.
+The security of the underlying data is the most vital concern, says Jerry Gamblin, principal security engineer at Kenna Security, more important than the code.
 “If you’ve got software calculating the worth of pi, that’s not getting to be an enormous deal for the corporate,” he says.
 “But if you put sensitive and important customer data in it, that’s where you have the problem to worry about.
 So, think about the data first.”

-Another problem with some low-code platforms is that end-users are sometimes in a situation where they have to make decisions about configurations, permissions and access controls.
+Another problem with some low-code platforms is that end users are sometimes in a situation where they have to make decisions about configurations, permissions and access controls.
 There are inherent risks in how customer data is siloed and partitioned in these platforms.
 Furthermore, not all low-code platforms are equal when it comes to more fine-grained controls.
 Google Docs and other collaboration platforms, for instance, typically have an access mechanism that conducts viewing, editing and sharing data.
-However, more advanced controls that leave auditing of logins and re-shares, auto-expiring time-based access and more granular access controls are beyond base level capability.
+However, more advanced controls that leave auditing of logins and re-shares, auto-expiring time-based access and more granular access controls is beyond base level capability.

 No data oversight

 In several cases, the code and security controls that low-code platform vendors put in place might be invisible to organizations.
 To find out how secure those vendors are, they have to use the tools they have already got in place — third-party security audits, security and compliance certifications, service level agreements, and cybersecurity insurance.
 It makes a difference if one end user decides to use a specific platform or if a company decides to adopt it company-wide.